-On November 4, a strike by Heathrow baggage handlers employed by Swissport was called off following an agreement between Transport and General Workers Union and the management of the company.
+On November 4, a strike by Heathrow baggage handlers employed by Swissport was called off following an agreement between Transport and General Workers Union and company management.
 The workers began industrial action earlier this month in a dispute over proposed job losses and restructuring.

-As part of the deal job losses will still go ahead with a clause that they will not be compulsory.
-The Transport and General Workers Union has recommended acceptance of the deal in a ballot this week.
+As part of the deal, job losses will still go ahead with a clause that they will not be compulsory.
+The Transport and General Workers Union has recommended acceptance of the agreement in a ballot this week.
 The union also announced that a pay deal had been agreed that would be backdated to January or April of this year.

-Temporary art workers and technicians continue dispute in France
+Temporary art workers and technicians continue dispute

+in France

-On November 6 a Paris court rejected an application by the CGT trade union that laws enabling cuts in the unemployment entitlements of temporary art workers and technicians be suspended.
-Three other unions, the CFDT, CFTC, and CGC, have accepted that law, which is due to be implemented in January 2004.
+On November 6, a Paris court rejected an application by the CGT trade union that laws enabling cuts in the unemployment entitlements of temporary art workers and technicians be suspended.
+Three other unions, the CFDT, CFTC, and CGC, have accepted the laws, which are due to be implemented in January 2004.
 The court ruled that it had no authority to suspend the legislation.